illandril/FoundryVTT-turn-marker/.github/ISSUE_TEMPLATE/bug-report.md

 **Foundry Versions**
  - Version of this module:
  - Foundry Version:
- - System Name and Version: Simple World-Building, version #.#.#
+ - System Name and Version:
  - Browser Name and Version:

 **What other modules did you have active when experiencing this issue (include both names and versions)?**